MockingbirdME/game_md/core_rules/06 - hits_&_damage.md

 ### Location specific damage effects:
 Unless the hit location is already determined the attack is considered to have struck the character's body.
 Area effects generally damage the target’s body location and do not require a roll.
 * Head - a character suffering damage to their head causes disorientation and can knock them out cold.
-    - Stun - when a character suffers one or more stuns to their head they lose an additional defense per stun inflicted and risk being knocked unconscious.
-The character must make a skill check using body as the primary stat and endurance as the primary skill against a difficulty of 10 + the total number of stuns they were previously suffering from + 3 for each stun inflicted by this attack.
-Any form of failure on the skill check renders the character unconscious, if the character has ranks in the remain conscious secondary skill they can ignore a near failure result by instead suffering an additional 3 minus their rank in remain conscious stuns or a regular failure by suffering an additional 5 minus their rank in remain conscious suns.
-    - Wound - the character can not take any actions with a turn requirement of one other than a recovery action on their next turn.
+    - when a character suffers damage to their head they lose an additional defense per stun, or wound, inflicted, then the number of stuns inflicted is doubled.
+    - vs Concussive Damage - if the damaged character suffers more total stuns and wounds than their rank in the remain conscious secondary skill they must make a remain conscious skill check with a difficulty equal to 5 + 3 times the total stuns and wounds suffered.
+    - vs Penetrating Damage - double the number of wounds the character suffers.
 * Arm - a character receiving damage to an arm may have a difficulty time using it or drop whatever items they are holding.
      - a character can not use an arm that suffered one or more wounds, or 3 or more stuns, since their last turn.
 If they suffer two or more wounds, or 5 or more stuns, at once they also drop any item they are holding in the associated hand.
 * Legs - a character who receives damage to their legs may have difficulty moving or even lose their balance and fall prone.